aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     };

 We can use this method to find some sneaky recipes of pizza with pineapple!
-I've learned from my Italian colleagues that it is an illegal combination.
+I've learned from my Italian colleague that it is an illegal combination.

 ::